-NT 542 • Greek II: Intermediate Greek 3 Credits
+NT 625 • Greek II: Intermediate Greek Grammar and Exegesis 4 Credits

 Advancement of biblical interpretation using NT Greek.
-Translation of Greek texts at an intermediate level of proficiency, attending to a greater range of grammatical/syntactical functions.
-Introduction to the exegetical tools of textual criticism, diagramming and lexical analysis.
-Definition of common New Testament Greek words.
+Translation of Greek texts at an intermediate level of proficiency, attending to a greater range of grammatical/ syntactical functions.
+Use of exegetical tools, including textual criticism, diagramming, lexical analysis, and intertextual analysis.
+Definition of additional common New Testament Greek words.

-Prerequisites: NT 541 or passing of Greek Qualifying Exam.
+Prerequisites: Successful completion of NT 541 with a grade of B or higher; or passing of Greek Qualifying Exam.